2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Training

 where $\omega_i = \alpha_i\,\hat{\cG}_i(\bu(\bx))\prod_{j=1}^{i-1} (1 - \alpha_j\,\hat{\cG}_j(\bu(\bx)))$ is the blending weight of the $i-$th intersection and $z_i$ is the depth of the intersection points.
 Unlike the distortion loss in Mip-NeRF360, where $z_i$ is the distance between sampled points and is not optimized, our approach directly encourages the concentration of the splats by adjusting the intersection depth $z_i$.
 Note that we implement this regularization term efficiently with CUDA in a manner similar to~\cite{SunSC22_2}.

 \tabcolsep{0.5em}

-\boldparagraph{Normal Consistency} As our representation is based on 2D Gaussian surface elements, we must ensure that all 2D splats are locally aligned with the actual surfaces.
-In the context of volume rendering where multiple semi-transparent surfels may exist along the ray, we consider the actual surface at the median point of intersection, where the accumulated opacity reaches 0.5.
+\paragraph{Normal Consistency} As our representation is based on 2D Gaussian surface elements, we must ensure that all 2D splats are locally aligned with the actual surfaces.
+In the context of volume rendering where multiple semi-transparent surfels may exist along the ray, we consider the actual surface at the median point of intersection $\bp_s$, where the accumulated opacity reaches 0.5.
 We then align the splats' normal with the gradients of the depth maps as follows:

-where $i$ indexes over intersected splats along the ray, $\omega$ denotes the blending weight of the intersection point, $\bn_i$ represents the normal of the splat that is oriented towards the camera, and $\bN$ is the normal estimated by the nearby depth point $\bp$.
-Specifically, $\bN$ is computed with finite differences as follows:
+where $i$ indexes over intersected splats along the ray, $\omega$ denotes the blending weight of the intersection point, $\bn_i$ represents the normal of the splat that is oriented towards the camera, and $\bN$ is the normal estimated by the gradient of the depth map.
+Specifically, $\bN$ is computed with finite differences from nearby depth points as follows:

 By aligning the splat normal with the estimated surface normal, we ensure that 2D splats locally approximate the actual object surface.